 Stop.
 Understand your business and think five years out about how profitable you could make the company and do it.

 - “In most industries, especially IT, your biggest and best promotions will 90% of the time come from another company.
 That’s what I’ve learned, anyway.”

 Take time to understand what your value is to your employer.
 You may be working in a business that doesn’t make money from your job, but they need it to function.
-There may be some other businesses that need your job to make a lot of money, so they can pay you more.
+There may be some other businesses that need your job to make a lot of money so that they can pay you more.
 Find out how you can help your company make money and do that!

 - “One thing that I have realized is that each job will always see you as you were when you applied.
 Think of your little cousin.
 They’re always going to be that little cousin no matter what happens.
-If you’re the fresh out of school new employee.
-Three years later they’ll still remember the fresh out of school.”
+If you’re the fresh out of school new employee three years later they’ll still remember the fresh out of school.”

 Wrong.
 You are a tiger and an ass kicker.
 Don’t be a wimp.

 - “Speaking as someone who is in his early 30s and has been laid off twice.
 Company loyalty only exists to exploit you.”

 Victim speaks!
 Just imagine if you, the reader needed to hire someone.
 Are you now an exploiter?
 Most likely not.

 I did find some sensible comments from level headed people.
 As an employee, if there are mutual trust and respect with your employer, you should give absolutely everything you have to that job to make the company more respectful.
 Read books, look at trends, and think beyond your current role.
 Track competitors, read about your clients, make suggestions.
 Prepare and give talks.
 Do not stop being a money generator for your company.
 Not only will you make it impossible for your company not to give you a raise, but you will also be able to work yourself into a position of power and influence with some great people.
 Those relationships last a lifetime.